CSC-DevOps/CM/CM.md

 ```

-Now private key content needs to be placed inside the config-server, in a file called `~/.ssh/web-srv`.
+Now private key content needs to be placed inside the 🎛️  `config-server`, in a file called `~/.ssh/web-srv`.
 Use a terminal to create the file.

 ``` | {type: 'terminal', target: 'config-server', 'background-color': '#C80815'}
 ```

 #### Authorizing the public key on the web server 🌐

-Now, we need to authorize the private key for use on the web server!
+Now, we need to authorize the private key for use on the 🌍  `web-srv`!

 Edit the file `~/.ssh/authorized_keys`, and add the public key to the list of authorized keys. 💥  Warning!
 Do not delete other entries, otherwise you might make your VM in accessible from ssh.